k2view-academy/K2View-Academy/articles/16_deploy_fabric/05_project_versioning_examples.md

 This example shows a few cases of a developer workflow.

-* Create a tag, where all changes are committed and pushed and aligned with GIT.
+* Create a tag where all changes are committed, pushed, and aligned with GIT.

-* Create a tag, where there are local changes that are not pushed to GIT.
+* Create a tag where local changes are not pushed to GIT.
 Studio, then, alerts about their presence.

-  However, the developer can also choose to ignore the alert and to continue with the version tagging.
-This is a slightly risky, yet a valid case, as the version that is about to be released should not include the features he is currently working on.
-In our example (depicted in the below diagram), the developer pushes his changes and re-activates the version tagging, this time without getting any alerts.
+  However, the developer can also choose to ignore the alert and continue with the version tagging.
+This is a slightly risky yet valid case, as the version that is about to be released should not include the features he is currently working on.
+In our example (depicted in the diagram below), the developer pushes his changes and re-activates the version tagging, this time without getting any alerts.

 <studio>

-* Deploy to remote server where no changes were done after creating the tag.
-In this case, the deployed artifacts are fully aligned with the tag, in a way that when running the `version` command in the remote server, you can be assured that the version is aligned with tag artifacts.
+* Deploy to a remote server where no changes were made after creating the tag.
+In this case, the deployed artifacts are fully aligned with the tag so that when running the `version` command in the remote server, you can be assured that the version is aligned with tag artifacts.

-* Deploy to remote server where changes were done locally after creating the tag.
-In case where Warn-on-Tag-Diff is chosen in User Preferences for this remote server, Studio alerts the user.
+* Deploy to a remote server where changes were done locally after creating the tag.
+In the case where Warn-on-Tag-Diff is chosen in User Preferences for this remote server, Studio alerts the user.
 If the user chooses to proceed anyway, then the built artifacts are marked with a star (*).
 This way, when running the `version` command in the target remote server, the user is hinted that the deployed artifacts are not fully aligned with the tagged version.